weiweixpu/Behav-Marker/README.md

  ```

 ## 🛠️ Open-Source Parkinson's Disease Screening Tool (v1.0.0)
-In order to automate the screening and analysis of prodromal behaviors of Parkinson's disease 🤖, we have developed an interactive software tool 🖥️ (applicable to Windows 10 and above) that integrates the Parkinson's disease screening model.
+In order to automate the screening and analysis of prodromal behaviors of Parkinson's disease 🤖, we have developed an interactive software tool based on Multimodal-fusion-densenet121-model 🖥️ (applicable to Windows 10 and above) that integrates the Parkinson's disease screening model.
 By simply uploading two types of data 📤, trajectory map and heat map, the risk of Parkinson's disease can be quantitatively assessed.
 The interactive software is now open to the scientific research community through an open platform 🔓, and can be used by academic and scientific research peers to verify the experimental results.

 🔗 ([Behav-Marker PD Risk Screening System](https://huggingface.co/WeiWei-XPU/Behav-Marker_PD_Risk_Screening_System)).